sustainers/sustainers.github.io/working-groups/design-and-ux.md

 **Status**: Active<br>
 **Bottom liner**: Georgia Bullen<br>
-**How to get involved**: Get in touch with [Richard](mailto:richard@maintainer.io) for now.
+**How to get involved**: Join the discussion on the [Sustain Disourse](https://discourse.sustainoss.org/t/design-ux-working-group/348).

 ## Next Steps

 A next meeting is currently being actively planned.
-If you're interested in the intersection of Design and UX and Sustainability, get in touch ASAP!
-Our first goal during the initial meeting is to fill out this page further.
+If you're interested in the intersection of Design and UX and Sustainability, get in touch!